shinmao/SecurityLearning/PHP-Code-Audt/README.md

 # Weak type
 [PHP type comparison tables](http://us3.php.net/manual/en/types.comparisons.php)
-php is a language of weak type, this means that we can assigan a value to another type of variable at any time.
+php is a language of weak type, this means that we can assign a value to another type of variable at any time.
 1. Type of changes
 ```php
 1 == '1'       // true